Skip to content

 Data for Each Widget

 The astute reader will have noticed that level is a class variable; the same variable is used for every green3 object.
-This is clearly not what we want; each instance should have its own copy. $.widget defines two more functions that let us store and retrieve data for each instance individually: _setData and _getData.
-Note that these are functions of the widget object, not the jQuery one.
-They do not use the $(element).data('widgetName'); that returns the widget object itself.
-They store their data in an object this.options.
+This is clearly not what we want; each instance should have its own copy. $.widget defines an object this.options for per-widget data.
 Thus:

 var Green4 = {